torbsd/torbsd.github.io/blog.md

 The last Tor blog post on [Tor 0.2.8.8 is released, with important fixes](https://blog.torproject.org/blog/tor-0288-released-important-fixes) prompted a flurry of comments regarding the BSDs and the Tor Project.

-An important part of the Tor 0.2.8.8 release was a fix for a bug discovered by Attila and I [20103](https://bugs.torproject.org/20103), in which Tor Browser on OpenBSD was crashing with BSD relays as the first hop.
+An important part of the Tor 0.2.8.8 release was a fix for bug [20103](https://bugs.torproject.org/20103) discovered by Attila and I, in which Tor Browser on OpenBSD was crashing with BSD relays as the first hop.
 I first encountered the crashes, while Attila did the heavy lifting and reported it to the TP's Trac.

 OpenBSD is an ideal bug-finding platform as it follows the classic Unix approach in which a daemon dies loudly rather than quietly hiding its behavior.
 The bug likely affects other operating systems, so another +1 for operating system diversity.

-The comments section opened an noisy series of posts about Tor and the BSDs, some of which we believe are inaccurate and need clarification.
+The comments section opened an noisy series of posts about Tor and the BSDs, some of which we believe are inaccurate and demand responses.
 Snips from the posted comments are below, with our replies:

 _Since nickm mentioned OpenBSD users have been more seriously affected, we'd like to take this opportunity to ask why The Tor Project has no plans at all to release Tor Browser Bundle for *BSD operating systems, OpenBSD in particular._

 There are lots of things the TP should be planning, and as non-Tor Project developers, we jumped on the opportunity to port Tor Browser to OpenBSD back in March 2015.
 We are in regular contact with the TP, and have been encouraged and assisted by a number of TP core people, including Moritz and Roger.
 My recent attendance at the [Seattle Tor Summit](https://trac.torproject.org/projects/tor/wiki/org/meetings/2016SummerMeeting) illustrated the great attention TDP is getting, I was personally flattered by the recognition.

+The question for the anonymous poster is "what are you doing?"
+TP is an open source project.
+In BSD Land, no one listeners to gripes about software if the complainer doesn't at least begin resolving the issue, like submitting debugging information, providing a patch, etc. It's a principle that all open source projects should adopt.
+The poster in question should at least be testing our TB releases on OpenBSD.

 _It appears then that The Tor Project is not keen at all to support users of *BSD operating systems.
 Therein lies the danger.
 Again the following is a quote from The Tor BSD Diversity Project..._

 This comment follows up from noting the lack of source tarballs from the TP, which is the preference for porting Tor Browser and other software.
 Oddly, the poster quotes the TDP www site, yet in the previous comments says the TP "has no plans at all to release Tor Browser Bundle for *BSD operating systems"

-Nick M is actively using the [BSD Buildbot](https://buildbot.pixelminers.net/) initiated by Christian S., and we have corresponded with him about it.
+Nick M, Roger D, and others actively use the [BSD Buildbot](https://buildbot.pixelminers.net/) initiated by Christian S., and we have corresponded about it.
 Roger has made multiple references to TDP in his postings on various Tor mailing lists.
 We hardly feel there is some conspiracy against the BSDs from Tor core developers.
 Rather, there is a genuine recognition of our endeavor.

 More generally: yes, the recent vulnerability from RFC5961 TCP implementations on Linux makes yet another strong case for operating system diversity, and it is neither the beginning nor the end of screams for diversity.